 "Addiction problems are less a statement about pleasure seeking, reward, or self-destructiveness than they are about human psychological vulnerabilities."(2)

 He believes that addiction is a combination of difficulties with emotional regulation, genetic vulnerability, and environmental influences.
-In developing the Self-Medication Hypothesis, Khantzian also observed that addicts have difficulty regulating emotions including the overwhelming and intolerable feelings that trauma produces.
+In developing the Self-Medication Hypothesis, Khantzian also observed that those with an addiction have difficulty regulating emotions including the overwhelming and intolerable feelings that trauma produces.

 Addictive drugs do help relieve overwhelming distress, but attempts at self-medication are short-lived and often replaced by suffering associated with addiction.